-One of the questions you could meet in job interviews is “How is a valuation for private companies done”?
+One of the questions you could meet in job interviews is “How is a valuation of a private company done”?

 This question relates to how much you know about mergers and acquisitions and its valuation.

-Though there’s a lot of things that should be taken into account when valuing a private entity, we’re going to be presenting here the important things you should know if you want to brief yourself or improve your knowledge on valuing private companies.
+Though there’s a lot of things that should be taken into account when valuing a private entity, we’re going to be presenting here the important things you should know if you want to brief yourself or improve your knowledge on valuing a private company.

 After all, a career in M&A is one of the lucrative areas in finance.